 - FA incorporates the opportunity for second chances.
 This means the student tries until they get it.

 Here are a few types of awesome formative assessments.
 Use at least one daily.

-- Individual—best when preceded with some group assessment.
+- Individual—best when preceded by some group assessment.
 It’s as if you’re taking the larger picture and focusing on smaller details.
 You can think of this as a “photo album” rather than a “snapshot.”
-It needs specific comments, or a simple rubric with details on how to improve.
-The rubric can also simply be an indication of degree of progress.
+It needs specific comments or a simple rubric with details on how to improve.
+The rubric can also simply be an indication of the degree of progress.

 - Partner—Pairing students-in-need with students who are more proficient.

 - Group—Circle your classroom, listen-in with partners, and also small groups.

 You may also be looking for more specific guidance.
 If you really want to know how to get the most out of formative assessments, our latest book, Mindful Assessment, has all the answers you need.

 It doesn’t need to.
 There are some simple solutions.
 One of these is to try keeping a folder for each student.
 You can even employ a class checklist.
 This is quicker but less detailed for larger classes.
 It covers these simple points: